alphaonex86/Ultracopier/plugins/CopyEngine/README.md

 # Copy Engine

-This plugin type allows to replace the default copy engine which is used for the actual file operations.
+This plugin type execute the copy/move to do